tiprankstipranks

 We own nonoperating interests in mining properties and cannot ensure properties are developed or operated in our best interests.

-Our revenue is derived entirely from stream and royalty interests in properties owned and operated by third parties.
+Our revenue is derived from stream and royalty interests in properties owned and operated by third parties.
 In general, we have no decision-making authority regarding the development or operation of the mineral properties underlying our stream and royalty interests.
 Operators make all or substantially all development and operating decisions, including decisions about permitting, feasibility analysis, mine design and operation, processing, plant and equipment matters, temporary or permanent suspension of operations, estimates of mineral resources and mineral reserves, and the marketing of products from the property.
-The operators of the properties in which we hold stream and royalty interests may make decisions that are adverse to our interests.
-The operators of the projects in which we hold an interest may from time to time announce transactions, including the sale or transfer of the projects in which we hold stream or royalty interests or of the operator itself, over which we have little or no control.
-If such transactions are completed, it may result in a new operator controlling the project, who may not have comparable skills to, or interests of, the operator in place at the time of our investment, any of which could negatively impact our interests.
+The operators of the properties in which we hold stream and royalty interests may make decisions that are adverse to our interests, and in some cases, the impact of our stream and royalty interests on operator economics may heighten the risk that operators make development or operating decisions adverse to our interests.
+For example, the cost of servicing the burden of our stream or royalty interest may deter operators from seeking to replace current mineral reserves as they are consumed or identify new mineral resources.
+The operators of the projects in which we hold interests may from time to time announce transactions, including the sale or transfer of the projects in which we hold stream or royalty interests or of the operator itself, over which we have little or no control.
+If such transactions are completed, it may result in a new operator controlling the project, who may not have comparable skills to, and whose interests may differ from, the operator in place at the time of our acquisition, any of which could adversely affect our interests.

 Legal & Regulatory